darenliang/mal-api/README.md

 Currently, the API does not feature any kind of rate limiting.
 Use the API in moderation and rate limit your queries (0.5 seconds is sufficient to my knowledge).
 This API uses cached webpage data to increase efficiency and save bandwidth.
 If you want to refresh your data, you must create a new object (a refresh option will most likely come in the future; no plans for dynamically updating info).

-I am in the process of rewriting the whole API, some functionality is currently missing.
+The API is currently incomplete.
 More features are to come.

 If there are any features that you wish to be supported, please raise an issue.
 Any feedback is also appreciated.